 - Confidence Issues

 In any business, to make your way up the corporate or entrepreneurial ladder, you need to be sure of yourself.
-Confidence matters just as much as competence, if not more.
+Your confidence matters just as much as competence, if not more.
 However, this is where women usually fall short compared to their male counterparts.

 In self-assessment, on average, women tend to be a lot more critical of themselves than men.
 This is particularly true for women in STEM jobs.
 According to a study published by the American Psychological Association, women perform equally to men in scientific knowledge quizzes.
 The problem arises because women (despite having equal average scores) underestimate their performance and think less of their scientific reasoning ability.